ngrok/ngrok-go/CONTRIBUTING.md

 # Contributing to ngrok-go

-Thank you for deciding to contribute to ngrok-go.
-The easiest way to contribute is to [open a new issue](https://github.com/ngrok/ngrok-go/issues/new) with clear repro steps when you find an issue with the library.
+Thank you for deciding to contribute to ngrok-go!

+## Reporting a bug

+To report a bug, please [open a new issue](https://github.com/ngrok/ngrok-go/issues/new) with clear reproduction steps.
 We will triage and investigate these issues at a regular interval.

+## Contributing code

+Bugfixes and small improvements are always appreciated!

+For any larger changes or features, please [open a new issue](https://github.com/ngrok/ngrok-go/issues/new) first to discuss whether the change makes sense.
+When in doubt, it's always okay to open an issue first.

 ## Building and running tests